March 31, 2023 | Grandparents & Special Friends Day

 Please use this link or the button below to register for the event.

-Please contact Associate Head of School for Strategic Initiatives and Enrollment Management, Matt Radtke at mradtke@episcopalcollegiate.org or Director of Advancement, Hannah Bryan at hbryan@episcopalcollegiate.org with any questions you may have.
+Please contact Assistant Head of School, Matt Radtke, or Director of Advancement, Hannah Bryan with any questions you may have.

 Event Details